Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Chomrong

-Day 21 | Trek from Chomrong to the Himalayas
+Day 21 | Trek from Chomrong to the Himalaya

 We will begin our trek by following the Modi Khola River and walking through dense forests filled with oak, rhododendrons, and bamboo trees.
 The trail will pass small villages like Bamboo and Dobhan.
 We will see towering cliffs and cascading waterfalls along the way, making the journey visually rewarding.
 As we climb higher, the air will become cooler, and the trail will get steeper, requiring steady pacing.
 Himalaya, our destination, is a peaceful settlement with a few teahouses where we will relax and prepare for the ascent ahead.